HenriquesLee/Data-Science-Dashboard-Datazen_Trek/README.md

 - **Data Cleaning**: Automatically cleans the dataset, handling missing values and preparing the data for analysis.

-- **Responsive UI**: The dashboard is built with a responsive design, ensuring smooth user experience on devices of various screen sizes.
+- **Responsive UI**: The dashboard is fully responsive, ensuring smooth user experience on devices of various screen sizes.

 - **Custom Visualizations**: Visualize regression lines and residuals to understand model fit, with options to plot residuals for multiple regression features.

 - **No-Code Interface**: Designed for non-technical users to run advanced data analysis without writing code.

 ## Installation

 To run this project locally, follow these steps: